tiefenthaler/uv-datascience-project-template/.devcontainer/README.devcontainer.md

 Optional Steps:

 - Change Docker Container in Dockerfile and/or docker-compose.yml.
-- Add/remove VSCode extensions in .devcontainer/devcontainer.json.
+- Add/remove VSCode settings and extensions in .devcontainer/devcontainer.json.
 - Update .gitignore and other config files to match your setup.

 # 4. VS Code Extensions for Data Science Projects